Robin's Nest |

 Kapiolani Community College) at the foot of

 Diamond Head crater.
-Outside of balcony shots and the boathouse lanai, there were only three scenes filmed
+Outside of balcony shots and the boathouse lanai, there were only two scenes filmed

 inside the real buildings of the Eve Anderson estate; in "